Grove

 CRDT Types

-Deep dive into LWW-Register, PN-Counter, and OR-Set merge semantics, algorithms, and use cases.
+Deep dive into LWW-Register, PN-Counter, OR-Set, RGA List, and Nested Document merge semantics, algorithms, and use cases.

-Grove supports three field-level CRDT types.
+Grove supports five field-level CRDT types.
 Each has different merge semantics optimized for specific use cases.
 This page covers the algorithms, concurrent update behavior, and practical guidance for each type.

 LWW-Register (Last-Writer-Wins)